Stefantb/nvim-projects/README.md

 vim.cmd('command!
 CclsLog execute ":e '.. log_path .. '"')
 ```

+A crystal ball somewhere is telling of a need to push changes to subscribers
+when a plugin is loaded.
+But so far this query API does the trick.

 ## Startify screen

 Here is how I configure startify.
 This `ProjectList` function returns the right